slyfox1186/script-repo/Python3/imagemagick/machine-learning.md

 Here's a detailed explanation of how the script works:

-1. The script starts by setting up some user-configurable variables, such as the initial command count, maximum number of workers, quality range, resize options, and genetic algorithm parameters.
+1. The script starts by setting up some user-configurable variables, such as the initial command count, maximum number of workers, quality range, and genetic algorithm parameters.

 2. It defines several functions for setting ImageMagick limits, running ImageMagick commands, analyzing images, creating and mutating individuals for the genetic algorithm, and evaluating the fitness of each command.